-5.2.10 computeDielectricModes.py
+5.2.12 computeWaveguideModes.py

-This analyzer computes the profiles & effective indices of guided modes based on the dielectric cross-section by directly solving an eigenvalue equation.
-Use on dielectric waveguides with a constant dielectric cross-section.
+This analyzer computes the profiles & effective indices of guided modes based on the dielectric & PEC cross-section by directly solving an eigenvalue equation.
+Use on dielectric & PEC waveguides with a constant cross-section.
 Find any desired mode & then use the output mode profile to launch the mode in the full simulation.
+The cross-section must be normal to x.